 The land encompassed by Cumberland Drive, Lord Street, Chancery Lane and High Street is being developed, as has the old canal wharf part way up Hurst Lane, and a plot of land against the canal in Highfield Road.
 Three pairs of houses have been completed in Grimshaw Lane in 2017.

-Notable locations include the Waterhouse Medical Centre, Brook House, Albert Road leading to St. Gregory’s Primary School, Dean Valley Primary School and Lowerhouse, Grimshaw Lane leading to Bollington Wharf on the Macclesfield Canal, and St. John’s Primary School.
+Notable locations include the Waterhouse Medical Centre, Brook House, Albert Road leading to St. Gregory’s Primary School, Dean Valley Primary School and Lowerhouse, Grimshaw Lane leading to Bollington Wharf on the Macclesfield Canal, and St. John’s Primary School, and on to Kerridge.

 West Bollington is divided by the Middlewood Way, a ten mile nature trail on the old railway track.